bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 * Selectable DMR Roaming Beacon Support: Network or Interval Mode (or disabled).
 * "Live Caller" screen; similar to a "virtual Nextion screen"; displays current caller information in real-time.
 * Current/Last Caller Details on Main Dashboard (name/location, when available).
-* Talkgroup Names display in target column (Brandmeister DMR, NXDN and P25 support only).
+* Talkgroup Names display in target fields (Brandmeister DMR, NXDN and P25 support only).
 * YSF/NXDN/P25 link managers gives the ability to change links/rooms on-the-fly, rather than going through the large (and slow) configuration page.
 * "XLX DMR Link Manager" allows fast switching of XLX reflectors and modules, as well as unlinking from modules to "pause" traffic.
 * Searchable drop-downs for massive host lists in configuration/admin pages.
 E.g. D-Star Refs., YSF Hosts, XLX Hosts, DMR Hosts, etc.